Skip to main content

 Peer Mentor Groups (PMGs) are an integral part of University Scholars programming and serve as another layer of student advising, support, and cross-disciplinary community for students in the program.
 All students in University Scholars are placed into a Peer Mentor Group for the duration of their time in the program.

+Purpose.
 Peer Mentor Groups and their accompanying meetings are intended to serve as a means for students to continue their intellectual research-based conversations outside of formal programming.
 In meetings, GLs may facilitate an informal conversation on research or conference funding applications; selecting a faculty mentor; or how to narrow down a specific research question.
-Peer Mentor Groups members also collaborate with one another to complete University Scholars Research Bingo, an activity that allows students to explore or deepen their existing research interests across the academic year with their peers.
 Occasionally, PMGs may organize social activities, such as study breaks or game nights around campus.
 All in all, PMGs serve as a way for students to build cross-disciplinary community around a shared passion for academic research.

 Throughout the academic year, the University Scholars program will occasionally convene community-wide events for students.
 These include the Spring Ice Cream Social, where graduating seniors collect their UScholars commencement cords, and the Winter Hot Cocoa Bar.
 Students are expected to make every effort to attend these community-wide events.